Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 If this isn’t nice, what is?

-During the summertime, him and uncle Alex be drinking lemonade under the shades, when suddenly Uncle Alex interrupt the flow to say, ‘If this isn’t nice, what is?‘
+During the summertime, explains Vonnegut, him and uncle Alex would often sit under a tree, in the shades, drinking a couple glasses of lemonade, when suddenly uncle Alex would interrupt the flow of the conversation, stating ‘If this isn’t nice, what is?

-Uncle Alex wasn’t complaining about the experience of drinking a simple drink such as a lemonade, instead, he was grateful for the fact that he gets to drink a simple lemonade with one of his favorite’s human beings.
+Instead, he was grateful for the fact that he gets to drink a simple lemonade with one of his favorite’s human beings, and couldn’t ask for more.

 Civilization can wear us down.

-Sexism, racism, ideology, politics, ―all has the capacity to do their numbers on us, however we can all choose to find awe-inspiring moments in our daily, mundane life.
+Sexism, racism, politics,―all has the capacity to do their numbers on us.
+But in spite of it all, we can all choose to find awe-inspiring moments in our daily, mundane life.

 Who knows, you might be in for a pleasant surprise.